survivejs/react-book/manuscript/07_from_notes_to_kanban.md

 Now we have something that sort of works.
 You can see there's something seriously wrong, though.
 If you add new Notes to a Lane, the Note appears to each Lane.
 Also if you modify a Note, also other Lanes update.
 In addition created Notes aren't persisted correctly.
 Just Lane data appears to get saved.

 The reason why this happens is quite simple.
 Currently out `NoteStore` is a singleton.
 Even though this behavior is often convenient, it's definitely not the right choice for our application.
 We'll need to convert those singletons into separate instances.

+T> The `bind` at `render` could be refactored out but I won't go into that as it would grow the example with little benefit.

 ## Going from Note Singletons to Instances